breakthatbass/c_programming_language/README.md

 git clone https://github.com/breakthatbass/c_programming_language.git
 ```

-There are no compiled executables in the repo but there are some ```Makefile```s for some of the larger programs.
-Otherwise, any of the files you wish to run would have to be individually compiled with comething like ```gcc 4-1.c```
+There are no compiled executables in the repo but there are some makefiles for some of the larger programs.
+Otherwise, any of the files you wish to run would have to be individually compiled with something like ```gcc 4-1.c```